51st Oscar nomination

 Favorites are (with elements from other saga films):

-Main Title & Escape (with elements of Rebel Blockade Runner from A New Hope)
+Main Title & Escape (with elements of Rebel Blockade Runner, Resistance March, & Ways of the Force)

 The Fathiers (love the catchy theme)